Still from Pink Flamingos courtesy of BAMcinématek/Photofest

 He was kind of a juvenile delinquent.
 He would write checks in his parents’ names to pay for extravagant parties.
 At a certain point, they had had enough.
 It wasn’t even about doing drag.
 They didn’t even know he was doing drag.

 Does it take a juvenile delinquent to star in these movies and break boundaries?

 Absolutely.
 As Divine, he could be in your face – he could do all the things Glenn never would.

 Would he have continued to play the Divine role if he hadn’t died?

-John Waters’s movies with Divine were criticized at first for being trashy.
-Now they’re being being celebrated in a retrospective at a cultural institution like BAM.
+John Waters’s movies with Divine were criticised at first for being trashy.
+Now they’re revered as cult classics.
 In 20 years, do you think today’s trash will be celebrated?